mzohaibnaz/PixelSlide/README.md

       margin: 10,           // lets PixelSlide to know how much margin is between items to slide in perfect position
       speed: 1000,          // enter time to how much milliseconds time takes by each slide
       auto: false,          // run slider auto without click on next or previous buttons
-      autoSpeed: 2000,      // how much speed for run auto
+      delay: 2000,          // how much each slide delay
       toggleClass: false    // add class for toggle . it will be added on next/prev/start/pause buttons when its hide . if its false then slider will automatically hide buttons

 And Thats All.